Method of analytic tableaux: Set-labeled tableau

 If the tableau for $\{\neg A\}$ closes then $\neg A$ is unsatisfiable and so A is a tautology since no assignment of truth values will ever make A false.
 Otherwise any open leaf of any open branch of any open tableau for $\{\neg A\}$ gives an assignment that falsifies A.

-Conditional

-Classical propositional logic usually has a connective to denote material implication.
-If we write this connective as ⇒, then the formula A ⇒ B stands for "if A then B".
-It is possible to give a tableau rule for breaking down A ⇒ B into its constituent formulae.
-Similarly, we can give one rule each for breaking down each of ¬(A ∧ B), ¬(A ∨ B), ¬(¬A), and ¬(A ⇒ B).
-Together these rules would give a terminating procedure for deciding whether a given set of formulae is simultaneously satisfiable in classical logic since each rule breaks down one formula into its constituents but no rule builds larger formulae out of smaller constituents.
-Thus we must eventually reach a node that contains only atoms and negations of atoms.
-If this last node matches (id) then we can close the branch, otherwise it remains open.

-But note that the following equivalences hold in classical logic where (...) = (...) means that the left hand side formula is logically equivalent to the right hand side formula:

-If we start with an arbitrary formula C of classical logic, and apply these equivalences repeatedly to replace the left hand sides with the right hand sides in C, then we will obtain a formula C' which is logically equivalent to C but which has the property that C' contains no implications, and ¬ appears in front of atomic formulae only.
-Such a formula is said to be in negation normal form and it is possible to prove formally that every formula C of classical logic has a logically equivalent formula C' in negation normal form.
-That is, C is satisfiable if and only if C' is satisfiable.

 First-order logic tableau

 Tableaux are extended to first-order predicate logic by two rules for dealing with universal and existential quantifiers, respectively.
 Two different sets of rules can be used; both employ a form of Skolemization for handling existential quantifiers, but differ on the handling of universal quantifiers.

 The set of formulae to check for validity is here supposed to contain no free variables; this is not a limitation as free variables are implicitly universally quantified, so universal quantifiers over these variables can be added, resulting in a formula with no free variables.